-An alternative to a phone interview might be an interview using some sort of videoconferencing software, such as Skype.
+An alternative to a phone interview might be an interview using some sort of videoconference software, such as Zoom or Google Hangouts.

 - Print out the job description and a copy of your resume.
-And write down the interviewer’s phone number, in case you get disconnected and need to call the interviewer back.
+Write down the interviewer’s phone number, in case you get disconnected and need to call the interviewer back.

 - Find a quiet place where you can speak at a reasonable volume.
-And get there at least 15 minutes before the scheduled call time in case you are called earlier than expected.
+Get settled at least 15 minutes before the scheduled call time in case you are called earlier than expected.
 If you have roommates, pets or children, ensure they are elsewhere during your interview.
-If you are using Skype, make sure the room is well-lit and that the area in view of the camera does not have anything in it that you do not want an employer to see (inappropriate posters, for example).
+If you are using video, make sure the room is well-lit and that the area in view of the camera does not have anything in it that you would not want an employer to see (inappropriate posters, for example).

 - Avoid technical difficulties by making sure your Internet connection is reliable.
-If you are using Skype, familiarize yourself with Skype’s features in advance (and choose a professional-sounding username).
-Make sure your headphones are securely in the jack, and that your Ethernet cable is connected for extra security in case your wireless connection fades out.
+If you are using Zoom, familiarize yourself with its features in advance (and choose a professional-sounding username).
+Make sure your headphones are plugged in securely.

 - Use a landline for phone interviews if at all possible.
 The sound quality will be better than on a cell phone, and you are less likely to experience delays or dropped calls.

 - Disable extra features and programs.
 If you are using a phone, disable extra features such as call waiting, texting, or an answering machine for an additional phone line to prevent distracting noises.
 Most phone companies let you disable and re-activate these features on a self-service basis.
-If you are using Skype, the only websites you should have open are the company’s homepage and the service which you are using to teleconference.
+If you are interviewing over video, the only websites you should have open are the company’s homepage and the service which you are using to teleconference.
 Turn off all programs that might pop up with an alert, such as email or instant messaging.
-And sign in to Skype in such a way as to prevent your being interrupted by other Skype users.

 - Answer the incoming call with your name.
 This lets the interviewer know they have the right number and person.
 Know in advance exactly how you will greet the caller and start the conversation.